marcello-s/dojo_csharp/README.md

 Add a new project to the solution
 ```
-dotnet new console --output project
+dotnet new classlib --output project
 dotnet sln add project
 ```